Suprio-Das/Fragrance-Fusion/README.md

 # Fragrance Fusion
-A zone for Mens and Womens Perfumes.
+An Online Perfumes Shopping Zone for Mens and Womens, where users can purchase perfumes items online.
+Save the favourite products, add to cart option.

 ### Possible Features
 - Men and Women Perfumes